pantheon-systems/documentation/source/content/guides/accessibility/01-overview.md

 ## Key Concepts

-If Web Accessibility is new to you, these concepts can help you on your journey.
+If Web Accessibility is new to you, these concepts will help you on your journey.

 ### Types of Disabilities